Skittles (sport): Herefordshire

 In the Hereford & District Invitation Skittle League, skittles is played with either a team of 12 (winter skittles) or 6 (summer skittles).
 In the Winter league each player plays four hands of three balls, and in the Summer League they play six hands of three balls.

-The winter league comprises 70 teams competing in five divisions, five cups competitions (KO, Front Pin, Man v Man, Champion of Champions, and Charity eight-a-side) and also singles and pairs competitions.

 Wiltshire

 In the Devizes Skittles League, 9-pin skittles is played with a team of 9 players.
 Each player throws 3 balls.
 A team's aggregate score decides the leg - 2 points are awarded for each leg won (1 point each for a draw).
 Two points for the overall aggregate number of pins, for a total of 10 points available for the match.
 The team with the most points wins the match.
 The league runs from August to April.
-There are approximately 40 teams across 4 divisions, playing within a 5-mile radius of Devizes.
+There are approximately 33 teams across 3 divisions, playing within a 5-mile radius of Devizes.
 The top division plays front-pin rules whereby only pins knocked down after the front pin count.

-In the Westbury Town Mid-Week Skittles League, teams consist of 8 players, games consist of 5 legs, and players throws 3 balls per leg.
+In the Westbury Skittles League, teams consist of 8 players, games consist of 5 legs, and players throws 3 balls per leg.
 Points are awarded to the winning team by aggregate score; 1 point per leg (1/2 for a draw) and 2 points for the game (1 for a draw) for a total of 7 points per game.
-As of the 2019/20 season (called off due to Covid-19) there were 43 teams across 3 divisions (none currently playing front-pin rules).
-The league also hosts Singles, Pairs, Nomination, and Knock Out Cup competitions (all decided by game aggregate score).
+Both leagues host Singles, Pairs, Nomination, and Knockout Cup competitions (all decided by game aggregate score).
+The rubber balls and resin pins are standardised across the league, whilst alley dimensions vary slightly and may have a concrete, wood, or lino surface.

 The Malmesbury and District League is played with nine players per team, divided into three legs.
 Each player has six goes with three balls.
 Two points are awarded for each winning leg, and a further four points are awarded to the overall winning team, so ten points are available per game.
-Games typically last around 1 hour 40 minutes and are played Tuesday to Friday.
 This is one of the larger leagues in the area with 95 teams playing on 20 different alleys within a ten-mile radius of Malmesbury Abbey.
-The league begins in September and concludes in April, although various cup matches occur in August and April.

 The Swindon & District Friday Skittles League is played with twelve players per team, divided into four legs; hence, each is called a 'Horse' (because a horse has four legs).
 Points are awarded thus - 2 points per Horse, plus 6 points for winning.
 There are currently 36 teams in three sections.
 The league runs from September to June.

-There are Cup Knockout Competitions throughout the season.
+The Trowbridge Town Skittles League, Teams consist of 10 players, games consist of 5 legs, and players throws 3 balls per leg.
+Points are awarded to the winning team by aggregate score; 1 point per leg (1/2 for a draw) and 2 points for the game (1 for a draw) for a total of 7 points per game.
+The League consists of 3 divisions with division 1 playing front pin rules.
+The league also hosts Singles, Pairs and Knock Out Cup competitions.
+A summer 4 man league is also played each year.